The Best Snow Adventure: Hiking To Heather Lake

 Other Lakes in the area

 From Heather Lake, the trail keeps on going to Emerald Lake and Pear Lake.
 You can also view Aster Lake from a distance on your way to Emerald Lake.
-On a regular snow year, the trail is snow free all the way to Pear Lake, and you can backpack there to sleep by Pear Lake.
+On a regular snow year, the trail is snow-free to Pear Lake, and you can backpack there to sleep by Pear Lake.

 However, as of July 2023, the rest of the trail towards Pear Lake had over 7 feet of snow and it was impossible to see where the trail even was without GPS.
 The next day, I went to the Lodgepole Visitor Center and talked about the hike with a wilderness ranger.
 He told me that there were 20ft of snow at Heather Lake over the winter!